 Bathgate Upper: 66162 slowly passes over the level crossing located to the east of the former Bathgate Upper station.
 The new station can be seen in the background.
 This ballast train halted after crossing to await instructions.

 Airdrie: Development continues at Airdrie with the eastbound sleepers now in place and footbridge more complete.

 Wanton Walls Junction: View east on 27 June 2010 along the route of the direct goods lines that ran between Niddrie West (behind camera) and the ECML.
-The location is around 250m short of the former Wanton Walls Junction where the Lothian Lines from Leith and Portobello came in from the left to join the route.
+The location is around 250m short of the former Wanton Walls Junction where the Lothian Lines route from Leith and Portobello came in from the left.
 The old footbridge seen here just to the north of Newcraighall village has long been out of use with the right of way having reverted to the original footpath seen crossing the trackbed in the foreground.

 Woody Bay: Arrival at Woody Bay on the Lynton & Barnstaple Railway on 27 June 2010, hauled by Kerr Stuart 0-6-0T Axe.

 Drumgelloch: The new Drumgelloch station is taking shape.
 View from the west end of station road looking west with the former Clarkston (Lanarkshire) station a short distance behind me.